What Are The Differences Between B2B and B2C?

 B2C: Prioritize your message

-It also is the number one priority of B2C marketing.
+Additionally, it is the top priority for B2C marketing.

 3. Decision-Making Process